Ceramics/Pottery

 @yarnpants

-I am a serial maker, and while somewhat new to the world of pottery, working with clay felt very familiar from the start.
+I am a serial maker, working with clay felt very familiar from the start.
 It taps into all the skills I've learned from baking, knitting, embroidery, and countless other crafty pursuits.
 Even that brief, inexplicable period making faux stained glass using acrylic paint.

 I create wheel-thrown and hand-built functional pottery and am still in search of the Perfect Mug Handle.
 As with all other artistic endeavors, my designs are inspired by vintage graphic design, textiles, and housewares with an eye towards fine details and bright colors.